webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 Originally in webpack, chunks (and modules import inside them) were connected by a parent-child relationship in the internal webpack graph.

-This connection didn't allow to further optimizations and reluted into more coded downloaded.
+This connection didn't allow to further optimizations and resulted into more downloaded code.

 webpack v4 removes the `CommonsChunkPlugin` in favor of `optimization.splitChunks` and `optimization.runtimeChunk` options.
 Here is how the new flow works.